Scan and Go with QR Codes on Mobile Tickets

 - Your ticket has recently been presented on a bus and "passback" has been initiated

-If your ticket is rejected, you will need to purchase a new ticket in the NCTX Buses App or use an alternative way to pay, such as contactless.
+If your ticket is rejected, you will need to purchase a new ticket in the NCTX Buses App or use an alternative way to pay, such as contactless or cash.

 The QR Code Won’t Read, What Can I Do?